pmuj/setupapp/README.md

 - iPad mini, iPad mini 2 with Retina display, iPad mini 3, iPad mini 4, iPad mini (2019)
 - iPad Pro 9.7in (2016), iPad Pro 10.5in (2017), iPad Pro 12.9in (2017), iPad 11in (2018), iPad 12.9in (2018)
 - iPod Touch 6th and 7th Generation

+This tool is free for use
+If you offer help on this project (testing on your devices / or help me setup the web server), feel free to message me on Telegram - @khevinski014